La Luz Silver Project

 The ore deposits in the district are epithermal veins system-low sulfidation type which are hosted in sedimentary rocks ranging in ages from Paleozoic (metamorphosed sediments), Triassic (Huizachal Formation), Jurassic (Zuloaga and La Caja limestones) to mid-Tertiary (Quartz-monzonite dikes and Basalts).
 The main veins are: San Agustin (N50°W, 2,300 metres long, 2 to 10 metres wide), Veta Madre (N62°W, 2,500 metres long, 1 to 10 metres wide), Ave Maria (N70°E, 550 metres long, 0.5 to 6 metres wide) Villanos-San Ramón (N40°W, 1,200 metres long, 0.1 to 5 metres wide) and San Agustín system (N48°W, 2,200 metres long, 0.2 to 10 metres wide).
 There are also several blind (not outcropping) veins that were intersected by drill holes.
 Economic mineralization is in almost vertical ore-shoots with vertical extensions of 200 to 400 metres.
 The presence of the most important ore shoots are related with favorable rocks like La Caja and Zuloaga limestones and in the inflections and intersection of structures.

 For more detailed geological information on the La Luz Silver Project, readers are encouraged to view the full NI 43-101 Technical Report (PDF).

 Reserves & Resources

-*For the La Luz Silver Project, there have been no changes since the Technical Report dated July 25, 2008, except an update of AgEq according to recent metal prices.
+*For the La Luz Silver Project, there have been no changes since the Technical Report dated July 25, 2008.

 The Reserves/Resources inventories are reported in NI 43-101 Technical Reports published periodically by the Company.
 The complete report can be viewed in the Reserves/Resources section or on SEDAR.